rfjkullberg/COVID_lung_microbiome/README.md

 metadata <- read_excel("~/Documents/COVID ARDS/Data/metadata-covid-ards.xlsx") # Metadata file
 microbialburden <- read_excel("~/Documents/COVID ARDS/Data/microbialburden-covid-ards.xlsx") # Data file with the microbial (bacterial/fungal) burden for all samples (patients and negative controls)
 ```
+For privacy reasons, age and BMI were split into groups in this metadata file.
+For the analyses provided in the manuscript we used continuous values.

 Samples that did not pass quality checks (details provided in the manuscript) were already filtered out using the following code:
 ```